 Since COVID-19 is a known factor now and not a reason for excusing performance under a contract, you can definitely EXCLUDE COVID-19 specifically from your Force Majeure language.
 Also, you are going to want to ensure you have an additional clause that specifically discusses what will happen when a situation involving COVID arises, such as an Acknowledgement of COVID-19 & No Rescheduling Clause.

-Acknowledgement of COVID-19 & No Rescheduling Clause
+Acknowledgment of COVID-19 & No Rescheduling Clause

-Another clause you are going to want to ensure you have is a clause that acknowledges COVID-19 and discusses what will happen if a situation involving COVID should arise, such as rescheduling/cancelling due to COVID, positive COVID test, etc. In this clause, make sure you spell out if you allow rescheduling, if you have a fee for rescheduling, how many times you allow rescheduling, and what rescheduling will require.
+Another clause you are going to want to ensure you have is a clause that acknowledges COVID-19 and discusses what will happen if a situation involving COVID should arise, such as rescheduling/canceling due to COVID, positive COVID test, etc. In this clause, make sure you spell out if you allow rescheduling if you have a fee for rescheduling, how many times you allow rescheduling, and what rescheduling will require.
 By laying out all of this information in a specific and CONSPICUOUS COVID-19 Clause (make sure you point this puppy out to your clients… and maybe even have them initial it!), it separates those performance excuses from your normal cancellation and rescheduling policies.

 This clause can also contain your policies for safety for your clients.
 Will you be masked and fully vaccinated as a wedding vendor?!
 This is the place to spell out everything related to your services while COVID is a factor in our industry.